pedroribeiro1718/RandomCart-RobotFramework/README.md

 ## Authorship

-- Developed in collaboration with [Coti Informática](http://cotiinformatica.com.br).
+- Developed in collaboration with [Coti Informática](http://cotiinformatica.com.br)
-- Uses https://www.saucedemo.com/v1/inventory.html as a test automation playground.
+- Uses https://www.saucedemo.com/v1/inventory.html as a test automation playground

 ## To do

-- Fully translate to English.
+- Fully translate to English